nickolasdias/nickolasdias/README.md

 :computer: Future Data Scientist

-:vulcan_salute: I am currently focused on the my development in Data Science.
+:vulcan_salute: I am currently focused on developing data science projects.

 :writing_hand: Enthusiastic about developing technologies that help the world to be better.